 Your job is now to interrupt at the right moment when an appointment is approaching; without anger, without selfishness, this is difficult.
 Get in there!

 Your job is to remind, attend, not only to sensei but the home, and to the mission.
 You must find your own voice here, I will not tell you a kata, do not seek kata, this is foolish.
 Maybe except for the narrowest of kata, language, of vocal intimation or bodily communication; “please”, “excuse me”, “thank you”, “you’re welcome” to get started.
 Sensei, those who have gone before, cherish natural communication, it is a sign of maturity, and maturity in the face of adverse conditions is one of the most difficult to master, just look around, even the most educated find it challenging, even the most kind may benefit from enslaving a large proportion of beings through their addictions, and even the credentialed may land in wars, or very near them due to negative behaviors.

 Do watch the movies with sensei, really watch them, sensei says, “these are very educational,” yet really ask the entirety of being, what does sensei see?
 I hope he still won’t tell you, because he never told me, and one day it became clear, because when you see it, when you truly do, you’ll know, it’s the proofing window of insight meeting accomplishment.

 Cultivate spiritual friendships, do not build spiritual hierarchies.

 I cannot emphasize enough spiritual friends, and this is the whole of a holy life.
 This friendship is beyond co-dependency, this is a friendship where there is mutuality in clearing the way, there is care in living together, there is love in living together.
 There is unity not by rule, but unity by love.
-The entirety of aiki is expressed in “friend”, and it is a bugeisha that sees all beings as friend, no matter what the public or legal perceptions perceive.
+The entirety of aiki is expressed in “friend”, and it is a bugeisha that sees limitless beings as friend, no matter what the public or legal perceptions perceive.
 If there is progress in the aforementioned, these friends just start appearing, yet do be careful, stay guarded not of beings, but of activities, under the blade, perseverance under nin.